 - improvement of overall well-being

-These international initiatives show that the reimbursement and the free provision of sanitary products have beneficial effects on society as a whole.
+These international initiatives show that the reimbursement and free access to hygiene products have beneficial effects on society as a whole.
 Drawing inspiration from these examples, France has implemented measures aimed at better care for the menstrual precariousness.

 How to fight against menstrual poverty in France

-The menstrual precariousness touch of many women .
+The menstrual precariousness touch many women .
 In France, we talk about nearly 4 million women victims of menstrual precariousness in 2023 (source).
-At the beginning of 2021, a survey published by FAGE, ANESF, and AFEP revealed that 33% of female students needed help for get menstrual protection (source).
+In early 2021, a survey published by FAGE, ANESF, and AFEP revealed that 33% of female students needed help for get menstrual protection (source).

-Not being able to buy hygienic protections can have serious consequences on the health, the psyche, the schooling, the work and the daily life, as we have seen previously.
+Oneable to purchase hygienic protections can have serious consequences on the health, the psyche, the schooling, the work and the daily life, as we have seen previously.
 To combat this problem, the French government has implemented several measures:

 -